|How well are my kidneys working?|

-- Measured GFR - Injecting a tiny amount of a radioactive substance and measuring how quickly it disappears from the blood, or appears in the urine, is used to calculate GFR.
+- Measured GFR - Injecting a tiny amount of a radioactive or other substance and measuring how quickly it disappears from the blood, or appears in the urine, is used to calculate GFR.

 Knowing your GFR is very useful.
 It can give you an approximate % kidney function, and be used to show your CKD stage - more info about low GFR and CKD stages.

 If you are interested in calculating your own eGFR, you can try these links.
 You need to know your creatinine.

 - MDRD from the Renal Association - links to information about CKD stages.

 - CKD-EPI eGFR (Kidney Health Australia - this is more accurate that MDRD and better graphs.